ajcwebdev/ajcwebdev-docker/README.md

 ### FROM

+The `FROM` instruction initializes a new build stage and sets the Base Image for subsequent instructions.
+A valid `Dockerfile` must start with `FROM`.

 ```dockerfile
 FROM node:14-alpine
 ```

-The `FROM` instruction initializes a new build stage and sets the Base Image for subsequent instructions.
-A valid `Dockerfile` must start with `FROM`.
 The first thing we need to do is define from what image we want to build from.
 We will use version `14-alpine` of `node` available from [Docker Hub](https://hub.docker.com/_/node) because the universe is chaos and you have to pick something so you might as well pick something with a smaller memory footprint.

 ### LABEL

+The `LABEL` instruction is a key-value pair that adds metadata to an image.

 ```dockerfile
 LABEL org.opencontainers.image.source https://github.com/ajcwebdev/ajcwebdev-docker
 ```

-The `LABEL` instruction is a key-value pair that adds metadata to an image.
+We provide our URL to get source code for building the image with [org.opencontainers.image.source](https://github.com/opencontainers/image-spec).

 ### WORKDIR

+The `WORKDIR` instruction sets the working directory for your application to hold the application code inside the image.

 ```dockerfile
 WORKDIR /usr/src/app
 ```

-The `WORKDIR` instruction sets the working directory for your application to hold the application code inside the image.
+Our working directory is set to `/usr/src/app`.

 ### COPY

+The `COPY` instruction copies new files or directories from `<src>`.
+The `COPY` instruction bundles your app's source code inside the Docker image and adds them to the filesystem of the container at the path `<dest>`.

 ```dockerfile
 COPY package*.json ./
 ```

 This image comes with Node.js and NPM already installed so the next thing we need to do is to install your app dependencies using the `npm` binary.
-The `COPY` instruction copies new files or directories from `<src>`.
-The `COPY` instruction bundles your app's source code inside the Docker image and adds them to the filesystem of the container at the path `<dest>`.

 ### RUN

+The `RUN` instruction will execute any commands in a new layer on top of the current image and commit the results.
+The resulting committed image will be used for the next step in the `Dockerfile`.

 ```dockerfile
 RUN npm i
 COPY . ./
 ```

-The `RUN` instruction will execute any commands in a new layer on top of the current image and commit the results.
-The resulting committed image will be used for the next step in the `Dockerfile`.
 Rather than copying the entire working directory, we are only copying the `package.json` file.
 This allows us to take advantage of cached Docker layers.

 ### EXPOSE

+The `EXPOSE` instruction informs Docker that the container listens on the specified network ports at runtime.

 ```dockerfile
 EXPOSE 8080
 ```

-The `EXPOSE` instruction informs Docker that the container listens on the specified network ports at runtime.
 Your app binds to port `8080` so you'll use the `EXPOSE` instruction to have it mapped by the `docker` daemon.

 ### CMD

+Define the command to run your app using `CMD` which defines your runtime.
+The main purpose of a `CMD` is to provide defaults for an executing container.

 ```dockerfile
 CMD ["node", "index.js"]
 ```

-Define the command to run your app using `CMD` which defines your runtime.
-The main purpose of a `CMD` is to provide defaults for an executing container.
 Here we will use `node index.js` to start your server.

 ### Complete Dockerfile